-Born in Canada, and working between New York, the UK, Copenhagen and Basel, Jamie has been involved with emerging technologies as a designer, researcher, artist and teacher for over 12 years.
+Born in Canada, and working primarily between New York, the UK and now Copenhagen, Jamie has been involved with emerging technologies as a designer, researcher, artist and teacher for over 12 years.
 He likes to make things with his head and hands – investigations into the material systems of media, electricity, and information.
 His work has been exhibited internationally, from Eyebeam in NYC, to the Foundation for Art and Creative Technology in Liverpool, to SIGGRAPH Asia in Yokohama, Japan.
-Jamie was awarded his PhD under the supervision of Siegfried Zielinski and Avital Ronell in 2015 (summa cum laude, European Graduate School).
+Jamie was awarded his PhD, under the supervision of Siegfried Zielinski and Avital Ronell, in 2015 (summa cum laude, European Graduate School).

 Jamie is currently Senior Researcher at CIID Research.